NBISweden/exac_browser/NBIS-README.txt

 	the "mongodb-<number>.db" container in the "settings.conf"
 	file.
 The output is logged to the terminal as well as to the file "out.log".
 Consult this log file to make sure the loading finished without errors before proceeding (there should be one line saying "Finished" for each loading thread, this goes for all data loading steps).
-If errors occured, they may be transient, and retrying will drop the previously loaded data and load it again.
+If there were errors, they may be transient, and retrying will drop the previously loaded data and load it again.